louisefindlay23/auroraspotter/final/readme.md

 ## Run Instructions ##

+To run, cd into the final folder and then npm start

 If running on Codio, make sure MongoDB and and the correct version of MongoDB is installed `npm install mongodb@2.2.33`

 If you have cannot find modules errors, run `npm install` and if the error persists, `npm install (name of module referenced in the error that it cannot find`